tajammalw/aisd-wde-07-building-with-bootstrap/README.md

 ## Description
 This assignment will guide you in creating a responsive landing page for a code-themed ice cream shop using Bootstrap.
 You'll learn how to set up your HTML and CSS files, include the necessary Bootstrap components, and build a simple yet professional-looking page step-by-step.

+This activity is meant to be done solo.
+You may ask your instructor or associate for help as needed.

 ## Prerequisites

 - Basic knowledge of HTML and CSS